akotlar/seq-1/README.md

 # adding customized Snp Tracks to an assembly

-While either the GeneTrack or SnpTrack could be used to add Sparse genomic data to an assembly.
-It is most straightforward to add sparse data as a SnpTrack.
+While either the GeneTrack or SnpTrack could be used to add sparse genomic data to an assembly, it is most straightforward to add sparse data as a SnpTrack.
+The procedure is to prepare a tab-delimited file with the desired data that follows an extended bed file format (described below); define the features you wish to include as annotations in the configuration file; and, run the builder script twice - first to create the track data and second to build the binary genome that is aware of your custom track.

 1. prepare a tab-delimited file

 The essential columns are: `chrom chromStart chromEnd name`.
-These are the same columns as a 4-column bedfile.
+These are the same columns as a 4-column bed file.
 There is no requirement that those columns be in any particular order or that they are the only columns in the file.
-The only essential thing is that they are present.
-Additional information to be included as part of the annotation may be in separate columns, and you will specify which columns will be included in the genome assembly configuration file.
-It is worth emphasizing that not all of the columns in a file need to be used to create the SnpTrack.
+The only essential thing is that they are present and named in the header _exactly_ as described above.
+Additional information to be included as part of the annotation should be in separate labeled columns.
+You must specify which columns to include in the genome assembly configuration file and columns that are not specified will be ignored.

 2. add the SnpTrack data to the configuration file.
 For example,